AlexanderRichey/NewsJunkie/README.md

   - [ ] `ArticleView`
 - [ ] save feeds to the DB on submit.
 - [ ] automatically load new content on login and when page is idle
+- [ ] articles older than three days are deleted

 ### Phase 4: Start Styling (0.5 days)